Explosion at Rhode Island gas station leaves car totaled, driver injured

 “It sounded really loud,” he said.
 “We are building a hotel back here and as we are doing that we have a lot of heavy equipment moving around and it was loud enough for us to know it wasn’t the heavy equipment.”

-A police officer who was nearby heard the blast and came running as well, pulling a fire extinguisher from his cruiser to quickly douse the flames.
+Officer Matthew Paradis was working a traffic detail nearby when he heard the blast and came running as well, pulling a fire extinguisher from his cruiser to quickly douse the flames.

+The driver, “was definitely in shock but he kinda had an idea of what was going on and he was very matter of fact about it,” Paradis said.

 Video from the scene shows the pumps mostly intact.